lachlandeer/terminal-foundations/README.md

 The suggested citation for this repository is:

 ```
-Lachlan Deer, Adrian Etter, Julian Langer & Max Winkler, 2017, Introduction to the Shell, Programming Practices for Research in Economics, University of Zurich
+Lachlan Deer & Julian Langer, 2019, Learning to Use the Shell: Moving Towards Text Based Computing, Programming Practices for Research in Economics, University of Zurich
 ```

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />